Last updated on .

 Özurfa Kebap

-Finally, in the hotel zone of Talimhane on the north side of Taksim Square is Özurfa Kebap.
+Finally, around the corner is Özurfa Kebap.
 Usually I try to avoid the restaurants in Talimhane, but I had just gotten off the airport bus and was looking for a quick and easy meal without the tourist treatment.
 I spotted Özurfa and popped in.

 Özurfa Kebap in Talimhane, Istanbul, Turkey